open-ortho/dent-oip/source/DICOM/VL_Photographic_Image/General_Image/primary_anatomic_structure_sequence.rst

 This tag is used to define which teeth are represented in the image.
 Refer to DICOM `CID-4018 <https://dicom.nema.org/medical/dicom/current/output/chtml/part16/sect_CID_4018.html>`_ and `CID-4019 <https://dicom.nema.org/medical/dicom/current/output/chtml/part16/sect_CID_4019.html>`_ for a list of permissible values.

-You can find examples of usage in the Appendix :ref:`intraoral views`
+You can find examples of usage in the Appendix :ref:`view_examples`

 Primary Anatomic Structure for Extraoral Photography
 ::::::::::::::::::::::::::::::::::::::::::::::::::::